pwc-code-generator/pwc-generator-sample/readme.md

 }
 ```

-We recommend that you use this method on complete project generation too, as we made above.
+We recommend that you use this method for complete project generation too, as we made above.
 It will prevent code duplication and will keep the code better.

 You can see a simple but well working example of generator [here](https://github.com/pwc-code-generator/pwc-generator-laravel55) (it generates a complete Laravel project using PWC and the tools it offers).